mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

 http://IP address of the device
 ```

-For detailed operation instructions on the web, please refer to the documents under the SDK docs directory.
+For detailed operation instructions on the web, please refer to the documents under the SDK docs directory which named Rockchip_Instructions_Linux_Web_Configuration_CN.pdf.

 ### How to Test Face Recognition Function